4 Pro Tips On How To Start Getting In Shape And Keep It Up

 We’ve all heard the adage: “Rome wasn’t built in a day.”
 Like all cliches, this one has a lot of truth to it.
 If you’re not familiar with the reference, Rome was a very large empire that began in Italy and eventually stretched from Egypt to England.

-Your goal is somewhat the reverse: you want to get smaller.
-The lesson here is that it’s not going to happen in a day.
-Rome had to squash a whole bunch of tribes before they began conquering the world.
+Your goal is the reverse: you want to get smaller.
+The lesson here is that it will not happen in a day.
+Rome had to squash a bunch of tribes before they began conquering the world.

-Most of us don’t need to go on a Paleo diet or become vegan.
-I have personally seen an obese child lose 100 pounds just by giving up soda.
+Most of us need not go on a Paleo diet or become vegan.
+I have seen an obese child lose 100 pounds just by giving up soda.
 Try out the simple changes below, and if you don’t see results, then you should break out the chequebook and get the advice of a professional.

 Don’t mistake thirst for hunger – drink 8 glasses of water a day.
 Reduce food portions by ⅓.
 Avoid soda altogether.
 Eat 8 fruits and/or vegetables a day.
 Finally, eat slowly.

-If you’ve tried to get fit before, but it ended in failure, ask yourself why.
+If you’ve tried getting in shape before, but it ended in failure, ask yourself why.
 If you hated running, don’t run this time around.
 Getting in shape is difficult, but it shouldn’t feel like pulling teeth.

 Find a physical activity that you actually enjoy and your chances of weight loss success will skyrocket.
 Join an ultimate frisbee team, a soccer team, a basketball team.
 Start swimming or biking along the beach.

 Starting with a commitment to go to the gym twice a week, run five miles, and do 200 push-ups and 200 sit-ups is setting yourself up for failure.
 Your exercise regimen can evolve over time.
 Start small and don’t give up.

 The Bottom Line